KingVulkan/Instagram/README.md

 click the paste button.
 Open Terminal.
 Change the current working directory to the location where - you want the cloned directory to be made.
-Type git clone, and then paste the URL you copied in Step 2. git clone https://github.com/naiyoma/gallery.git Press Enter.
+Type git clone, and then paste the URL you copied in Step 2 Press Enter.
-#creating a database

 ## Psql